Lattice QCD: Fermions on the lattice

-In order to compensate for the errors one improves the lattice action in various ways, to minimize mainly finite spacing errors.

 Lattice perturbation theory

-In lattice perturbation theory the scattering matrix is expanded in powers of the lattice spacing, a.
+In lattice perturbation theory physical quantities (such as the scattering matrix) are expanded in powers of the lattice spacing, a.
 The results are used primarily to renormalize Lattice QCD Monte-Carlo calculations.
 In perturbative calculations both the operators of the action and the propagators are calculated on the lattice and expanded in powers of a.
 When renormalizing a calculation, the coefficients of the expansion need to be matched with a common continuum scheme, such as the MS-bar scheme, otherwise the results cannot be compared.
 The expansion has to be carried out to the same order in the continuum scheme and the lattice one.

 The lattice regularization was initially introduced by Wilson as a framework for studying strongly coupled theories non-perturbatively.
 However, it was found to be a regularization suitable also for perturbative calculations.
 Perturbation theory involves an expansion in the coupling constant, and is well-justified in high-energy QCD where the coupling constant is small, while it fails completely when the coupling is large and higher order corrections are larger than lower orders in the perturbative series.
 In this region non-perturbative methods, such as Monte-Carlo sampling of the correlation function, are necessary.

 Lattice perturbation theory can also provide results for condensed matter theory.
 One can use the lattice to represent the real atomic crystal.
 In this case the lattice spacing is a real physical value, and not an artifact of the calculation which has to be removed (a UV regulator), and a quantum field theory can be formulated and solved on the physical lattice.

 Quantum computing

-In 2005 researchers of the National Institute of Informatics reformulated the U(1), SU(2), and SU(3) lattice gauge theories into a form that can be simulated using "spin qubit manipulations" on a universal quantum computer.
+The U(1), SU(2), and SU(3) lattice gauge theories can be reformulated into a form that can be simulated using "spin qubit manipulations" on a universal quantum computer.